 We are pleased to share that a pilot program by the Ontario Ministry of Health will be extended until March 31, 2023.
 The pilot covers the cost of initial blood screening to help diagnose celiac disease (CD) in Ontario at any approved community-based laboratory.

 Ontario has been the ONLY province in the country not to cover the blood screening test for CD.

 This is despite the tests being part of standard clinical practice around the world.
 Ontario patients have had to pay anywhere from $60-$150 for the test.
 For many families, this cost is unaffordable.
+Since celiac testing is not on the standard lab requisition form, it is often missed by doctors in their health screening.
 This cost also impacts the ongoing disease management for currently diagnosed celiac disease patients who are required to monitor their bloodwork on an ongoing basis.